LIGHT HOUSE – RESCUE CENTER

 Are you seeking The Kingdom of God?

-Honoring Christ is not only in words—but in action: feeding the hungry, sheltering the stranger, clothing the naked, and caring for the sick and rejected.
+Honoring Christ is not only in words—but in action: feeding the hungry, helping persecuted, sheltering the stranger, clothing the naked, and caring for the sick and rejected.

-In Pakistan, individuals who choose to follow Jesus Christ often face severe rejection from their muslim families and communities.
-Many are:
+In Pakistan and many other Islamic countries, individuals who choose to follow Jesus Christ often face severe rejection from their Muslim families and communities.

 -

-Consequently, countless believers suffer in silence without protection, support, or a safe place to stay.
+Consequently, countless brothers and sisters suffer in silence — without protection, support, or a safe place to stay.

 THEIR NEEDS